CodeEditorLand/Land/README.md

 ## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a history of changes to this integration.
+See [CHANGELOG.md](CHANGELOG.md) for a history of changes to this ecosystem.